vickyyy-t/207-course-notes/01-introduction-to-java.md

 }
 ```

-Notice the curly braces.
-In Python, indentation shows code nesting.
-In Java, we use curly braces to define code blocks, and indentation
+{} is used to define code blocks\
-doesn't affect correctness.
-Of course, indentation still matters to
+indentation doesn't affect correctness\
-programmers — it makes code readable.

-The double slash indicates that the rest of the line is a comment.
+ues semicolon to mark the end of a statement

 ### 1.1.2.
 Defining methods
-We need to put the code for printing `7 + 5` inside a method in our class,
-and we want to be able to run that method.
-So we need to understand how a program is run in Java.

-In Python, we can run a single line of code at the shell,
-or we can run an entire module.
-A Python module is simply the code that exists
-in a single file.
-When we run a module, the code is executed from top to bottom.

-In Java, we don't have the concept of a module.
-Instead, everything is organized
+In Java, don't have the concept of a module, everything is organized
+around classes

-around classes.
-When we execute a program in Java, we actually execute a class.
+execute a program = execute a class = execute `main` method
-Of course, a class may have multiple methods in it, so which one is executed?
-There is a special method called `main` that any class may define.
-If we run that class, the main method is executed.

-The `main` method must be defined with a very specific signature in order to be
-recognized as this special method:
+define `main` method :\
+shortform `psvm`

 ```java
 class Hello {